-According to the National Highway Traffic Safety Administration, approximately 10,142 car accident fatalities occurred when at least one driver was under the influence of alcohol in 2019.
+According to the National Highway Traffic Safety Administration, around 10,142 car accident fatalities happened when at least one driver was under the influence of alcohol in 2019.
 Colorado reported 596 total traffic fatalities in 2019.
 Of the 596 car accident fatalities, 127 involved at least one impaired driver.
 Thus, 27% of Colorado’s traffic fatalities in 2019 involved an impaired driver.

 A drunk driver clearly commits wrongdoing when they violate the law by drinking too much and getting behind the wheel of a car.
 However, there are additional parties that can also face responsibility in the event of an accident.
 The dram shop laws in Colorado could help you hold other parties accountable for serving alcohol to a driver who is already drunk.